Last updated: 2026-05-06

-Microsoft has announced that Azure Data Studio will be retired on February 28, 2026.
-Plan your migration now to ensure a smooth transition.
+Microsoft retired Azure Data Studio on February 28, 2026.
+Migrate now to ensure a smooth transition to a supported tool.

 Migrate from Azure Data Studio